Every year, thousands of people pass through the Northwest Immigration Detention Center in Tacoma, WA, one of the largest in the country.

 There is a great need for care, community, and spiritual freedom for detained immigrants

-Immigrations and Customs Enforcement detains people at the Detention Center for many reasons: sometimes they crossed borders without permission, sometimes they have committed a crime while in the US on a visa, and often their immigration status documentation contains errors or expires.
+Immigrations and Customs Enforcement detains people at the Detention Center for many reasons: some are awaiting their asylum claim to be processed, others may have crossed a border without permission, sometimes they have committed a crime while in the US on a visa, and often their immigration status documentation contains errors or expires.
 Detainees are sent to this facility from all over the country.
 Some stay in the center for only a few weeks, others up to several years.
 Some have been living in the US for years or even decades, and many are separated from families on the outside.

 Volunteers from World Relief and local churches visit men and women at the Immigration Detention Center in Tacoma every Saturday and Sunday to coordinate services--listening, talking and praying with detainees eager for visitors.
 During one of 8 weekend services, detainees attend a time of worship and Bible study with a team of volunteers who help to interpret in various languages including Spanish, Russian, Mandarin and many others.